 -Black: Represents those who feel as though they lack gender and/or feel as though they have no gender (agender), as black is the absence of color and/or light.

-In addition, many non-binary people choose to appear androgynous and use gender neutral names, and titles (such as Mx.) and/or gender-neutral pronouns – however, others choose to express themselves in a way that is traditionally more masculine or feminine or to mix aspects of the two.
-Furthermore, non – binary people can have any sexual orientation, but if they are attracted primarily to a single gender they may prefer to use terms such as androsexual or gynosexual.
+In addition, many non-binary people choose to appear androgynous and use gender-neutral names, and titles (such as Mx.) and/or gender-neutral pronouns – however, others choose to express themselves in a way that is traditionally more masculine or feminine or to mix aspects of the two.
+Furthermore, non – binary people can have any sexual or romantic orientation, but if they are attracted primarily to a single-gender they may prefer to use terms such as androsexual or gynosexual.